lindap-k/Cybersecurity-Management-System/README.md

 If your backend is hosted elsewhere, update `frontend/app.js`.

-## 7. How the frontend connects to the API
+## How frontend connects to the API

 The flow is: